lucas-mior/brn2/cbase/c-guidelines.md

     + `realloc2(size) + memset64(pointer, 0, size)` instead of `calloc`.
   * The wrappers above never fail: if out of memory, they exit the program.
 No need to check if they succeded or not.
+  * `free2` already checks if the passed pointer is NULL.
+Don't check if the pointer is NULL before calling `free2`.
 - Choose what is best in each situation:
   * Use traditional `malloc2`, `realloc2`, and `free2`.
   * Use the `arena.c` bump allocator for groups of allocations with the same